juhana/vorple-if.com/docs/filesystem.md

 By getting different contents than what it just wrote to the file is what allows Inform to determine that it's running on the Vorple interpreter.

-> To avoid name clashes, it's recommended to create a new uniquely named directory to store
+> To avoid name clashes, it's recommended to create your own uniquely named directory to store
-> your files if possible (files read by Inform must be in the *inform* directory.)
+> your files if possible (although files read by Inform must be in the *inform* directory.)

 ### The *extended* directory